hawkticehurst/sliderr-webapp/README.md

 | 56+    | 79+  | 43+   | No      | No     |

 Bluetooth functionality is currently implemented using the experimental [Bluetooth Web API](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web).
 A more detailed browser compatibility table can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#Browser_compatibility).

-### Browser Testing

-Testing thus far has confirmed the latest version of Chrome on Mac desktops/laptops and Android phones can successfully connect to the slider, while iPhone connection remains elusive.

-Further testing that can confirm the usability of more browsers and devices is forthcoming.

 ## License